Udmurt Vos: Theory

 According to the theologians of the Udmurt Vos, the whole of nature is determined by the numinous presence of divinity, gods and spirits.
 Existence has three basic levels: the cosmic, in which the central divinity Inmar takes first place; that of the aerial elements, the heavens, in which Kvaz' is dominant; and the earthly creation, the world of creatures, in which Kelchin' is dominant.
 Alongside the hierarchy of Inmar, Kvaz' and Kelchin', there is Lud (the world tree), the genius (breeder) of all spirits, which is neither good nor evil.
-The dead actually live in another world which is a perfect mirror of our own.
+The dead live in another world which is a perfect mirror of our own.

 According to another source (Taagepera), traditional Udmurt Vos theory follows patterns similar to the Mari one, but in contrast to the Mari, female deities dominate.
 In-Mumy (Mother of the Heavens), Shundy-Mumy (Sun Mother) and (Gudyry-Mumy) are the chief deities.
 Male deities of the aerial sphere are Inmar (god of the sky and air), Töl-Peri (wind) and Kwaz (weather).
 Earthly and chthonic gods are mostly male; they include Nulesmurt (forest man), Kyldysin (fertility and procreation), Invu (waters), and Vorshud (genius of the kins and genius loci).

 According to the movement's leaders, peoples who have renounced their own gods have no future, because their spiritual betrayal has led to deep injury of the people's soul.
 They point to the Japanese people, who have preserved their popular faith, as a model of better prospects.
 Only peoples who find in themselves the strength to take the step of returning to their roots have any prospect for the future.

 One of the first Slavic Rodnover communities, the Tur, first appeared in Izhevsk in 1994.
 It is difficult to say whether or not the propaganda of Udmurt Vos played any role in its origin, but the leaders of the Udmurt Vos welcomed its appearance.